mbkoltai/mbkoltai.github.io/_posts/2020-04-18-covid-modeling.md

 Global estimates:
 - *without intervention*: 7 billion infections and 40 millon deaths in 2020
-- *mitigation*: with 60% reduction of social contacts, 20 million deaths, all health care systems overwhelmed, in low income setting by factor of 25.
+- *mitigation*: with 60% reduction of social contacts, 20 million deaths avoided, all health care systems overwhelmed, in low income setting by factor of 25.
 - *suppression*: 30-39 million deaths can be avoided (compared to no intervention strategy), depending on timing

 Household size/structure is critical, differences result in different *attack rates* by age groups.
 Number of hospital beds/1000 population from [World Bank](https://data.worldbank.org/indicator?tab=all).